majiinbju/core-interaction-studio-2018/projects/1_the-post/README.md

 > Document your project through screenshots and think carefully about its presentation.
 ---
 ## 💡 Idea
 > The novel Ulysses by James Joyce features one of the longest sentences ever recorded in a book.
 Rather than being coherent and long, the sentence is more like a group of small sentences put together.
 Hence, the idea of a twitter bot to suits this group.
 Final presentation for the project can be found [here](thepost_presentation_final.pdf).
+This project is built using Twitter API and deployed with a python script running on Heroku.
 ---
 ## 🧪 Results
 ![Molly Bloom Profile](img/molly-bloom.png)